The Korea Society of Ginseng Announces Red Ginseng Reduces Fatigue and Stress

-Kim Kyung-chul, a family medicine specialist (genetics expert member of the National Bioethics Committee for 21 years), analyzed 76 male and female subjects ranging in age from 20 to 70 who have experienced fatigue and stress at least once a week.
+Kim Kyung-chul, a family medicine specialist, analyzed 76 male and female subjects ranging in age from 20 to 70 who have experienced fatigue and stress at least once a week.
 He compared the subjects by dividing them into the red ginseng group (50 people) and the placebo group (26 people).
 As a result, he confirmed that the red ginseng group felt less fatigue and lethargy while boosting their resistance to stress.
 In particular, the effect was more notable in those suffering chronic fatigue from parasympathetic dominance.

-- Professor Jeong Tae-ha of the Department of Family Medicine at Wonju Severance Christian Hospital and Professor Lee Yong-je of the Department of Family Medicine at Gangnam Severance Hospital confirmed that consumption of red ginseng improved fatigue symptoms and antioxidant capacity.

-Professor Jeong Tae-ha of the Department of Family Medicine at Wonju Severance Christian Hospital and Professor Lee Yong-je of the Department of Family Medicine at Gangnam Severance Hospital conducted a randomized, double-blind placebo-controlled study for eight weeks with a total of 63 menopausal women (73 were initially enrolled in the study, 63 completed).
+Professor Jeong Tae-ha of the Department of Family Medicine at Wonju Severance Christian Hospital and Professor Lee Yong-je of the Department of Family Medicine at Gangnam Severance Hospital conducted a randomized, double-blind placebo-controlled study for eight weeks with a total of 63 menopausal women.
 As a result, it was confirmed through this randomized placebo-controlled clinical trial that the number of mitochondrial DNA copies and antioxidant capacity increased, and fatigue symptoms improved in the red ginseng group as biological aging indicators.

 Many previous studies have also confirmed this fatigue improvement effect of red ginseng.